napari/napari.github.io/dev/_sources/gallery/cursor_ray.rst

 Depict a ray through a layer in 3D to demonstrate interactive 3D functionality

+.. tags:: interactivity

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-65
+GENERATED FROM PYTHON SOURCE LINES 9-67